abdulesmail/phase-1-code-challenge/README.md

    The code defines a function 'calculateGrade' that prompts the user input, and then calculates and displays the corresponding grade.
 It uses a series of 'if' and 'else if' statements to determine the grade based on the input marks.
 2. The speedo meter App:
    In this code, you call the 'calculateDemeritPoints' function with the speed of the cars as an argument to check the demerit points for that speed it will print "OK" if the speed is less than 70, print the number of demerit points if the speed is over 70, and print "License suspended" if the driver gets 12 demerits.
+3. The net salary App:
+   This program defines functions to calculate PAYE(Tax), NHIF deductions, and NSSF deductions based on the provided information and then calculates the gross salary and the net salary.
+Finally, it displays the calculated values.

     How to use:
    Requirements;